ericwbailey/ericwbailey.website/source/writing/comic-sans-is-a-good-typeface-actually.md

   }
 </style>

-In my ongoing, inadvertent quest to alienate myself from the design profession, I must now tell you all that Comic Sans is a good typeface.
+In my ongoing, inadvertent quest to alienate myself from the design industry, I must now tell you all that Comic Sans is a good typeface.

 A lot has been written about this much-maligned typeface, both criticizing and defending it.
 To cover the overall situation:

-- It was created by [Vincent Connare](https://en.wikipedia.org/wiki/Vincent_Connare) for [the Microsoft Bob Operating System](https://en.wikipedia.org/wiki/Microsoft_Bob) (OS) as a purpose-built typeface.
+- It was created by [Vincent Connare](https://en.wikipedia.org/wiki/Vincent_Connare) for [the Microsoft Bob Operating System](https://en.wikipedia.org/wiki/Microsoft_Bob) (<abbr>OS</abbr>) as a purpose-built typeface.
 - Microsoft included the typeface in its Windows OS, giving the a large population access to it.
 - Many people repurposed the typeface for their own needs, due to its friendly appearance.
 - Many designers feel disdain for the typeface, seeing it as simplistic and childish, and joke about and judge its use.